nhsd-a2si/docs-uec-appts/_pages/deployment/toolkit/dep_testplan.md

 The actors from the numerous parties must know what is expected of them during a planned test.
 This ensure the test has the best chance of success and valuable time is not wasted through trial-and-error attempts.

 ### Actors
-There may be others involved but there is a requirement to cover these core roles for any level of test.
+There may be others involved but there is a requirement to cover these core roles for any level of arranged test.

 * NHS Digital - UEC Booking - Delivery Manager
 * NHS Digital - DoS - Configuration Lead